Monthly rent by sector in London and England (2020/21)

 Rent is much more expensive in London than in the rest of England.
 This can be seen most acutely in the private rented sector, where the median monthly rent for a one-bedroom home in London was £1,200 in 2020/21 in the capital and £680 in the rest of the country.
 At £690 per month for affordable housing and £430 for social rent, non-market tenures are cheaper than the private sector.
 They are, however, still more expensive in London than in the rest of the country.

-Private rents have increased significantly since the financial crisis in 2008, rising by 31% in London, after taking account of inflation.
-This is faster than the 23% rise in rents seen in the rest of England.
-Social rents were increasing at a similar rate until 2016, but rose more slowly than inflation between 2016 and 2019.
+Private rents have increased significantly since the financial crisis in 2008, rising by 32% in London, after taking account of inflation.
+This is faster than the 25% rise in rents seen in the rest of England.
+Social rents were increasing at a similar rate until 2016, but have diverged from private rents from this point.

 The pandemic does not appear to have these long-term trends, except in the case of social rents in London, which increased slightly above inflation after several years in decline.